 So now our office is guest ready!
 And we plan to get absolutely zero work done in here… and that’s exactly how it should be with loved ones visiting us. 🙂

-Do you have any other office guest room ideas or amenities you implement in your home to help guests feel comfortable?
+Do you have any other home office guest room ideas or amenities you implement in your home to help guests feel comfortable in a spare bedroom?

 Maybe I should add a sign for the WiFi password because that’s always a popular guest request.